-If you are actively employed with the state and have at least 10 years of eligible ERS service credit, ERS encourages you to submit a Death Benefit Plan (DBP) that designates who receives your retirement benefits if you die before you retire and begin receiving your annuity.
+If you are actively employed with the state and have at least 10 years of eligible service credit, ERS encourages you to submit a Death Benefit Plan (DBP) that designates who receives your retirement benefits if you die before you retire and begin receiving your annuity.
 The benefit is based on your salary and service, and you must be actively contributing to your ERS retirement account.
+If you do not designate a beneficiary, your benefits go to your estate or appropriate heirs.

-ERS pays your beneficiary according to your DBP if you:
+ERS pays your beneficiary according to your DBP, if you die before you retire and you:

-- have 10 years of service,

-- have a State of Texas retirement account with ERS (that is, if you left state employment, you did not withdraw your retirement contributions) and you

-- filed a DBP before Aug.
-31, 2005.

-Note: If you had fewer than 10 years of service on Aug.
-31, 2005, you can select a DBP once you have 10 years of service, but ERS will pay it only if you are working for the state at the time of your death.
+- have 10 years of service, - have a State of Texas retirement account with ERS (that is, if you left state employment, you did not withdraw your retirement contributions) and - filed a DBP before Aug.
+31, 2005, (If you had fewer than 10 years of service on Aug.
+31, 2005, you can select a DBP once you have 10 years of service, but ERS will pay it only if you are working for the state at the time of your death).